ryanxjhan/TensorFlow-2.x-Cheat-Sheet/README.md

 # Creating a vocabulary of words from the sentences.
 vectorizer.adapt(sentences)
-# Getting the vocabulary of the vectorizer.
+# Getting the vocabulary of the vectorized.
 vocab = vectorizer.get_vocabulary()
 # Creating a dictionary of words and their index in the vocabulary.
 word_index = dict(zip(vocab, range(len(vocab))))